akrzemi1/__sandbox__/papers/contract_related_issues.md

 The other position, is that axiom-level CCSs, unlike other CSSs, do not express expectations (something we need but cannot be sure about), but declare program-wide "absolute truths" that compiler is allowed to take for granted: they enable UB-based optimizations and are not allowed to be checked.
 This position is backed by the fact that preprocessing token `axiom` spells the same as the notion of an axiom in mathematics.
 This position precludes defining preconditions like `is_reachable()` described above.

-The difference between the two position can be illustrated with the following example.
+The difference between the two positions can be illustrated with the following example.
 We have a funciton with axiom-level CCS:

 ```c++
 template <InputIter It>